Now leaving ThriventFunds.com

 Shopping for growth in Thrivent Large Cap Growth Fund

-Lauri Brunner is a self-described mall rat who spends her idle hours touring America’s retail outlets in search of trends, customer traffic, and buying activity.
+Lauri Brunner is a self-described mall rat who spends her idle hours touring America’s retail outlets in search of trends, customer traffic and buying activity.

 “Over the years, I’ve visited thousands of stores,” said Brunner, the senior portfolio manager of Thrivent Large Cap Growth Fund (THLCX).
-“And as I walk through a store, I’m constantly counting and tabulating – how many people are at the front of the store, how many are at the registers, how many people are working the register, how deep are the lines.”
+“And as I walk through a store, I’m constantly counting and tabulating—how many people are at the front of the store, how many are at the registers, how many people are working the register, how deep are the lines.”

-“I said, ‘sell everything you’ve got within the retail sector because there are too many stores in the U.S. Everything’s full, sales are slowing, inventory is too high, and we don’t need companies to build any more stores.’
-I suggested we only invest in retailers that stopped store growth and focused instead on operations – better stores, not more stores.”
+“I said, ‘Sell everything you’ve got within the retail sector because there are too many stores in the U.S. Everything’s full, sales are slowing, inventory is too high and we don’t need companies to build any more stores.’
+I suggested we only invest in retailers that stopped store growth and focused instead on operations—better stores, not more stores.”

-But there was one retailer she pushed persistently – Amazon.com.
+But there was one retailer she pushed persistently—Amazon.com.
 “I don’t know if I will find another company that I admire as much as Amazon.
 I think it’s truly a unique company.
-Once you recognize a company of that caliber and potential – and certainly revenue growth potential – a company that is participating in multiple very large industries, you invest and stay invested, and you don’t let anything distract you.”
+Once you recognize a company of that caliber and potential—and certainly revenue growth potential—a company that is participating in multiple very large industries, you invest and stay invested, and you don’t let anything distract you.”

-Since Thrivent made its first purchase of Amazon on July 24, 2007, the stock price has increased by 4,139% through March 2, 2022.
-At the same time, the brick-and-mortar retail sector has been one of the worst performing segments of the U.S. stock market.
+Since Thrivent made its first purchase of Amazon on July 24, 2007, the stock price has increased by 4,865% through Feb.
+2, 2024.
+At the same time period, the S&P 500® Index has returned 228%.1

 Swim your own race